ismael-arias/nytpi-sass-utils/README.md

 ### Named Breakpoints

 Note: values below are in CSS pixels.
-Since `$scale-factor` = 2 by default, the actual default values being set are double whatever appears below.
+Since `$scale-factor` = 2 by default, the actual default values being set *in the source code* are double whatever appears below.

 - `mobile-portrait`: 0 - 539px
 - `tablet-portrait`: **540** - 853px